-Northeast Community College wants students to experience success as they pursue their academic and career goals.
-To best serve the needs of students and contribute to their success, it is necessary for the College to assess the academic abilities of its entering students.
-To assist in effective advising by Student Services staff and faculty, a pre-enrollment assessment is administered at the Norfolk campus or any of Northeast's extended campus locations.
+If students do not have current placement test scores and have not successfully completed a college-level English or math course, a preenrollment assessment will be administered at the Norfolk campus or any of Northeast's extended campus locations.
 Distance learning students who cannot access testing services at these locations need to arrange for testing at a site near them and transfer their scores to Northeast.